Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Experiments

-We do however, notice a large variance in the results for both algorithms, although conducting a one-tailed Welch's t-test on the walking times of both systems yields a p-value of 0.023, indicating a significant improvement at the 95\% level on SOPPI over MPPI.
-We expect that this variance is due to the chaotic, unstable nature of the system.
-Similar to how we only used a neural network for model gradients (as opposed to the entire rollout) for stability, we expect that the sampling requirements for perfect stability are higher than conducted in our trials.
-In addition, many real-world systems and otherwise utilize less chaotic gaits than our chosen reference gait, which is more akin to a "skipping" motion than a walking one.
+A one-tailed Welch's t-test on the walking times of the different algorithms compared to SOPPI yields p-values of 0.023, 0.0016, and 0.0047, for MPPI, Stein MPC, and SVG-MPPI respectively, indicating a significant performance improvements at the 95\% level for SOPPI.
+We do, however, notice a large variance in the results for all algorithms, which we expect is due to the chaotic, unstable nature of the system.
+Similarly to how neural networks were only used for gradients when needed for stability, we expect that the sampling requirements for perfect stability are higher than conducted in our trials.
+In addition, many real-world systems have more rigorous reference gaits than our learned one (which contains a "skipping" motion as seen in image 3 of Figure \ref{fig:walker-visual}).
 For this reason, we expect that implementing SOPPI on systems designed for the real-world (whether in simulation or not), which have the benefit of tested, stable gaits, would reduce this variance.
-Instead, SOPPI would lead to more optimized gaits for specific situations (e.g., obstacles on the ground), rather than attempting to maintain a stable gait for an infinitely consistent task.
+Instead, especially with any remaining noise, SOPPI would lead to more optimized gaits, similar to the other systems presented in this paper.